Compiler Internals

 Props parameter style, type info, defaults (props: ButtonProps) or ({ label }: Props)

-Imports source, specifiers import { createSignal } from '@barefootjs/dom'
+Imports source, specifiers import { createSignal } from '@barefootjs/client'

 Constants name, value, dependencies const baseClass = 'btn'